Skip to main content

 Ovra is the layer between AI agents and the financial system.
 Not a wallet.
 Not a billing tool.
 The infrastructure that answers one question: should this agent be allowed to make this payment?

 The core idea is simple: an agent never sees a card number.
 Instead, it declares what it wants to buy (an intent), the system evaluates that intent against spending policies, and if approved, a single-use virtual card is issued for that specific transaction.
-The agent redeems the card, the payment goes through, and the credential self-destructs.
+The agent redeems the card, the payment goes through, and the credential is destroyed.

 We call it attestation-before-access.
 The agent must prove its intent before it gets access to any financial credential.
 No shortcuts, no fallbacks.
+A year after we shipped this, Google's AP2 standardized the same principle at the network level via cryptographically signed Cart and Intent Mandates.
+Stripe's Shared Payment Token under ACP applies the same scope-and-burn pattern.
+The architecture turned out to be inevitable.

 On top of that: a policy engine for spending rules (limits, merchant allowlists, time windows, approval workflows), real-time transaction monitoring, full audit trails, and an MCP server so agents can request payments through the standard protocol.